Tiffany Haddish filmography

-Tiffany Haddish is an American stand-up comedian, actress and author.
+Tiffany Haddish is an American stand-up comedian, actress, and author.
 Her breakthrough came in 2017, when she garnered critical acclaim for her performance in the comedy film Girls Trip.
-Haddish has won a Primetime Emmy Award for her work as a host on a Saturday Night Live episode, and published a memoir, The Last Black Unicorn.
+Haddish has won a Primetime Emmy Award for her work as a host on a Saturday Night Live episode, and she has published a memoir, The Last Black Unicorn.
 She starred in the TBS series The Last O.G., and executive produced and voiced Tuca in the Netflix/Adult Swim animated series Tuca & Bertie.
 In 2021, she won a Grammy Award for Best Comedy Album for her comedy album Black Mitzvah, making her the second African-American woman to win this prize after Whoopi Goldberg in 1986.